 - Medicare Part A, which is hospitalization insurance

 - Medicare Part B, which is medical insurance.
 Together, Parts A and B are known as Original Medicare and is administered by the government.3

-- Medicare Part C, which is also called Medicare Advantage, is provided through private insurance companies.
-This is an alternative to Original Medicare because plans bundle Parts A and B together.
-Most plans include prescription drug coverage, and many offer other benefits, including dental, vision, and hearing.
+- Medicare Part C, which is also called Medicare Advantage, is provided by private insurance companies.
+This is an alternative to Original Medicare, because Medicare Advantage plans bundle Parts A and B together.
+Most plans include prescription drug coverage, and many offer additional benefits, such as dental, vision, and hearing coverage.4

 - Medicare Part D, which is prescription drug coverage, is also sold through private insurance companies.
-You can enroll in a separate Part D drug plan if you have Original Medicare Part A and/or Part B. You may qualify for assistance with your prescription drug costs based on your Medicare eligibility in Ohio.
+You can enroll in a separate Part D drug plan if you have Original Medicare.5

-Another Medicare option for Ohio residents is a Medicare Supplement plan, which is also called Medigap.
-Plans assist with filling the gaps in Original Medicare by helping to cover out-of-pocket costs, such as your Part A and Part B deductible, copayments, and coinsurance.
-Medicare Supplement plans in Ohio are available in 10 standardized options through private insurance companies.
+Medicare-eligible Ohio residents also have the option of purchasing a Medicare Supplement plan, which is also called Medigap.
+These plans assist with expenses not covered by Original Medicare, such as your Part A deductible, copayments, and coinsurance.
+There are 10 standardized Medicare Supplement plans to choose from, which are sold by private insurance companies.

 HealthMarkets Can Help With Medicare Coverage in Ohio

 HealthMarkets can help you find a Medicare plan in Ohio that fits your needs.